Asterisk-Stuff (PBX)

 For the ISDN-lines, we use octoBRI-cards from Junghanns.

 On this page I would like to report about my problems and solutions.
-I must express that I'm no asterisk-professional (who could solve some of my problems probably much faster and better than I did).
+I must express that I'm not an asterisk-professional (who could solve some of my problems probably much faster and better than I did).
 I just found the thought of a free PBX and its potential to connect everyone for free very exciting (we have lots of expensive connections to far east), played around for some time and now have the responsibility for a 24/7 working PBX.

 Phones